-Downtown Beaverton Homes For Sale
+Downtown Beaverton Homes & Real Estate

-Living in Downtown Beaverton
+Homes for Sale in Downtown Beaverton

 The Homeowners Association Mediation serves the residents of Washington County, east of 185th Street to assist with free mediation, facilitation and one-on-one conflict coaching and conflict resolution workshops.
 They are there for both homeowners and boards to participate as a neutral party to come to a resolution.

 Downtown Beaverton has a ton of dining and shopping options for residents to get out and enjoy.
-Restaurants from fine dining, cafe, bakery, tearoom and coffee shops are not lacking in this area providing a variety of options for everyone.
+Restaurants from fine dining, cafe, bakery, tearoom, and coffee shops are not lacking in this area, providing a variety of options for everyone.
 Shopping in Downtown Beaverton promotes shopping local and gives a variety of unique shopping experiences.
-Unique boutiques offering new and vintage options, flower shops, book stores, Mercantile and more are all within close, even walking distance for the residents of Downtown Beaverton.
+Unique boutiques offering new and vintage options, flower shops, book stores, Mercantile, and more are all within close, even walking distance for the residents of Downtown Beaverton.

-Jenkins Estate is an historic home that was built with the intention of being a summer home sitting on 68-acres, now owned by Tualatin Hills Park and Recreation District.
+Jenkins Estate is a historic home that was built with the intention of being a summer home sitting on 68 acres, now owned by Tualatin Hills Park and Recreation District.
 The estate has now been renovated and is now open for self-guided tours of the stables and wooded grounds.
-Progress Lake to enjoy a day of fishing or taking a walk around the lake.
+Residents can also stop by Progress Lake to enjoy a day of fishing or take a walk around the lake.
 Another great option is Washington Park offering the Oregon Zoo, Portland's Children Museum, the Japanese Gardens and more.
-There are plenty of opportunities for shopping, dining and entertainment right in the very community, so residents don't have to go very far.
+There are plenty of opportunities for shopping, dining and entertainment right in the community, so residents don't have to go very far.